 "A deep cleansing facial is more appropriate for acne-prone and oily skin during pregnancy," says Davis.
 "A deep cleansing facial will include exfoliation and extractions to cleanse the pores and the use of pregnancy-safe drying agents such as benzoyl peroxide to eliminate excess oil on the surface of the skin."

 Although glycolic acid is off the table, you can get facials with other alpha-hydroxy acids (AHAs) like lactic, malic, and mandelic, along with the beta-hydroxy acid (BHA) salicylic acid, and benzol peroxide in small amounts.
+(Note that the uber-popular Hydrafacial uses both glycolic and salicylic acid.)

 "These are deemed fine to use in small amounts while pregnant according to many medical professionals," says Trampetti.
 "If you’re nervous, but still want to use these ingredients, just run them by your doctor.
 Otherwise, I usually have no hesitation when advising my clients to continue using them while pregnant considering their pH."
 She says to stick to 10 percent or lower for these AHAs and under 2 percent for BHAs.
 For benzoyl peroxide, make sure it's under 5 percent.